mongoemon/flutterexample/README.md

 flutter run
 ```

+##### Installing CI/CD Build Artifacts on Device

+After a successful CI/CD run, you can download the generated build artifacts (APK for Android, .app bundle for iOS) from the GitHub Actions workflow run summary.

+###### For Android (APK)

+1.  **Download the `android-apk` artifact:** From your GitHub Actions workflow run, download the artifact named `android-apk`.
+This will be a `.zip` file containing `app-release.apk`.
+2.  **Extract the APK:** Unzip the downloaded file to get `app-release.apk`.
+3.  **Transfer to your Android device:**
+    *   **USB:** Connect your Android device to your computer via USB and copy the `app-release.apk` file to the device's storage.
+    *   **Cloud Storage/Email:** Upload the APK to a cloud storage service (e.g., Google Drive, Dropbox) or email it to yourself, then download it on your device.
+4.  **Enable "Install unknown apps":** On your Android device, you might need to enable installation from unknown sources for your file browser or Chrome (depending on how you transfer/open the APK).
+This setting is usually found in `Settings > Apps & notifications > Special app access > Install unknown apps`.
+5.  **Install the APK:** Locate the `app-release.apk` file using a file manager on your device and tap it to install.

+###### For iOS (.app bundle)

+Installing an unsigned `.app` bundle directly onto a physical iOS device is generally not straightforward and typically requires Xcode or specific command-line tools with a valid development profile.

+*   **For iOS Simulators:**
+    1.  **Download the `ios-app` artifact:** From your GitHub Actions workflow run, download the artifact named `ios-app`.
+This will be a `.zip` file containing `Runner.app`.
+    2.  **Extract the `.app` bundle:** Unzip the downloaded file to get `Runner.app`.
+    3.  **Install to Simulator:** Open your terminal and use `xcrun simctl` to install the app to a running simulator.
+First, list your available simulators to get a device ID:

+        ```bash
+        xcrun simctl list devices
+        ```

+    4. Then, install the app using a simulator's UDID (e.g., `XXXXXXXX-XXXX-XXXX-XXXX-XXXXXXXXXXXX`):

+        ```bash
+        xcrun simctl install <simulator_UDID> /path/to/your/Runner.app
+        ```

+*   **For Physical iOS Devices:**
+    For physical devices, the `--no-codesign` build is primarily for CI validation or for further processing by tools like Fastlane.
+To install on a physical device, you typically need to:
+    *   **Sign the app:** Use Xcode to sign the `.app` bundle with a valid Apple Developer account and provisioning profile.
+    *   **Distribute via TestFlight/Ad Hoc:** For easier distribution to testers, consider using Apple's TestFlight or an Ad Hoc distribution method, which requires proper signing during the build process (e.g., using `flutter build ipa --release` with correct Xcode signing settings).

 ##### Building for iOS without Code Signing (for development/testing)

 If you want to build and run the iOS application on a simulator or a physical device without a full Apple Developer Program membership (i.e., without automatic code signing), you can follow these steps: